-- 9.5.1 The Energy Savings may be calculated using Equation 12, provided that: - (a) the End-User Equipment is a new High Efficiency Motor; and - (b) the High Efficiency Motor is installed. - 9.5.2 The Implementation Date is the date that the High Efficiency Motor was installed. - 9.5.3 The Energy Saver is the Purchaser. - 9.5.4 (deleted).
+- 9.5.1 The Energy Savings may be calculated using Equation 12, provided that: - (a) the End-User Equipment is a new High Efficiency Motor; and - (b) the High Efficiency Motor is installed. - 9.5.2 The Implementation Date is the date that the High Efficiency Motor was installed. - 9.5.3 The Energy Saver is the Purchaser. - 9.5.4 (deleted). - 9.5.5 An Accredited Certificate Provider may only calculate Energy Savings for an Implementation using Equation 12 if they were accredited by the Scheme Administrator to create Energy

-9.5.5 An Accredited Certificate Provider may only calculate Energy Savings for an Implementation using Equation 12 if they were accredited by the Scheme Administrator to create Energy Savings Certificates using the High Efficiency Motor Energy Savings Formula on or before 15 April 2016.
+Savings Certificates using the High Efficiency Motor Energy Savings Formula on or before 15 April 2016.

-$Electricity\ Savings = P \times LUF \times DEI \times Asset\ Life \times 8760 \div 1000 \times Regional\ Network\ Factor$
+Electricity Savings = $P \times LUF \times DEI \times Asset \, Life \times 8760 \div 1000$

-- P, in kW, is the rated output of the High Efficiency Motor - LUF is the Default Load Utilisation Factors for the relevant High Efficiency Motor as set out in Table A12 of Schedule A, where the Business Classification and End-Use Service relevant to the Energy Savings is known, or Table A13 of Schedule A otherwise; - DEI is the default efficiency improvement (as a fraction, not as a percentage) for the relevant High Efficiency Motor as set out in Table A11 of Schedule A; and - Asset Life, in years, of the High Efficiency Motor is set out in Table A14 of Schedule A to this Rule for the corresponding rated output of the High Efficiency Motor. - Regional Network Factor is the value from Table A24 of Schedule A corresponding to the postcode of the Address of the Site or Sites where the Implementation(s) took place.
+- P, in kW, is the rated output of the High Efficiency Motor - LUF is the Default Load Utilisation Factors for the relevant High Efficiency Motor as set out in Table A12 of Schedule A, where the Business Classification and End-Use Service relevant to the Energy Savings is known, or Table A13 of Schedule A otherwise; - DEI is the default efficiency improvement (as a fraction, not as a percentage) for the relevant High Efficiency Motor as set out in Table A11 of Schedule A; and - Asset Life, in years, of the High Efficiency Motor is set out in Table A14 of Schedule A to this Rule for the corresponding rated output of the High Efficiency Motor.